-She sighed, and lifted up the bag, pulling out a heavy chain that looked like gold until you got close.
+She lifted up the bag, pulling out a heavy chain that looked like gold until you got close.
 “People donate stuff to the children’s home,” she said.
 “So we go to the building where they keep all of it and we can choose what we want if we need something.”

 I considered this.
 Part of me was envious.
-People in our neighborhood didn’t really do garage sales much, but I like rummaging and repurposing, and kids always have a magpie fascination with shiny found things.
+People in our neighborhood didn’t really do garage sales much, but I like rummaging and repurposing, and kids always have a magpie fascination with shiny things.